Team-Ladefuchs/parkfuchs/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+Using Next.js 13+.

-You can start editing the page by modifying `pages/index.tsx`.
+You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-The `pages/api` directory is mapped to `/api/*`.
+The `app` directory is mapped to `app/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 ## Learn More